 2. The (H)GMLC may verify UE privacy requirements as for step 2 in clause 6.1.2.
 The (H)GMLC may also subscribe to and receive notification of UE privacy profile updates according to steps 0 and 4 of clause 6.12.1.
+The (H)GMLC may also receive event report allowed area from UDM.
+For area event reporting, if there is no overlap between the event report allowed area and the area provided by the AF or LCS Client, the (H)GMLC rejects the location request.